wsameer/samtruckx/README.md

 - Session and Auth token management using localstorage

 ## Assumptions
-- The apps only shows the fields which the API is returning.
+- The app only shows the fields which the API is returning.
 - Create New Customer API does not actually modifies the backend.
 Hence the new customers won't persist.
-- Same goes for Update and Dlete Customer API.
+- Same goes for Update and Delete Customer API.

 ## Available Scripts